Michael B. T. Bell

 Michael B.T.
 Bell is an American novelist, artist, producer, and enterprise software architect, chiefly recognized for developing the Incremental Software Architecture methodology, service-oriented modeling framework (SOMF), multidimensional software architecture construction (MSAC), and the cloud computing modeling notation (CCMN).
-His innovative research and publications in the fields of software architecture, artificial intelligence, service-oriented architecture, Microservices, model-driven engineering, cloud computing, cybersecurity, and big data are recognized internationally for their contribution to the software design and development communities.
+His innovative research and publications in the fields of software architecture, artificial intelligence, Machine learning, service-oriented architecture, Microservices, model-driven engineering, cloud computing, cybersecurity, and big data are recognized internationally for their contribution to the software design and development communities.

 Biography

-Bell earned his computer science master's degree in 1992 from the City University of New York (CUNY).
+Bell earned his computer science master's degree from the City University of New York (CUNY).

 After graduation, as a software developer and enterprise architect consultant, he dedicated his career to improving business and technological operations of financial institutions in Wall Street.
 He developed innovative software algorithms and methodologies for high-volume transactions in the financial field.
 This included modules for execution of trading applications, persistence methods for large volumes of data, and design of high-speed network and internet software implementations.